-We have many people asking us about Jean Dodd’s Vaccine Protocols for their pet and how to minimize the vaccines that their pet gets or needs.
-Many puppy breeders recommend and adhere to these vaccine protocols.
-At Williston Park Animal Hospital we are fans of Jean Dodd’s Vaccine Protocols and giving your puppy or kitten the minimum number of vaccines, and the right type of vaccine, as long as it is acceptable for their exposure and risk level.
+We have many people asking us about Jean Dodd’s Vaccine Protocols & Dr. Robb’s Protect the Pet protocols for their pet.
+They want to know if vaccines are safe and how to minimize the vaccines that their pet gets.
+Many puppy breeders also recommend and adhere to these vaccine protocols.
+At Williston Park Animal Hospital we are fans of Jean Dodd’s & Dr. Rob’s Vaccine Protocols and giving your puppy or kitten the minimum number of vaccines, the lowest dosage and the safest vaccine, as long as it is acceptable for their exposure and risk level.
 But, first of all you may be wondering – Who is Jean Dodds?
+Who is Dr. Robb?

 Dr. Jean Dodds is considered to be one of the foremost experts in pet healthcare and is founder of hemopet.org.
 Her expertise focuses on pet vaccinations, nutrition and thyroid health.
 Her vaccine protocols recommend minimum vaccines for puppies and kittens based on their risk.

 Risk factors include contact with other pets such as in a grooming facility, in a pet store, in a training class, being boarded, or even in your own living situation where your pet could potentially be exposed to kennel cough (bordatella) or influenza.

 Other risk factors also include exposure, which means taking your pet to a park , hiking or in any areas where there is wildlife – including raccoons, opossums, rodents and deer present, which would increase your pet’s risk for contracting lyme disease or leptospirosis.
 If your pet is not exposed to any of these situations it means less vaccines for your pet.